 The assignment/project must be handed in on the due date unless a sound reason for lateness is provided.
 In such instances, an extension may be awarded at the discretion of the lecturer.

 Nicola Mitchell has over 20 years’ experience of working with children, adolescents and adults as a professionally qualified social worker, accredited psychotherapist, and psychologist.
-She received her Bachelor’s degree in social studies (BSS, CQSW) from Trinity College Dublin in 1994.
+She received her Bachelor’s degree in Social Studies (BSS, CQSW) from Trinity College Dublin in 1994.
 Since then she has worked as a child protection social worker, and as a medical social worker in a children’s hospital working primarily with children and their families with a diagnosis of life limiting or life threatening illnesses.
 Much of Nicola’s work was supporting families through loss, anticipatory grief and grief after bereavement.